EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Manage-local-storage.md

     }
     ````

-    > You should receive True, which means, the files are identical.
+    > You should not receive any results, which means, the files are identical.

 ### Task 3: Delete the original file